gupta-shrinath/PawPics/README.md

 - Network calls are implemented using Retrofit2
 - Json parsing using moshi.
 - Unit test cases are written using JUnit and Mockito
+- Exposes only required APIs to other modules